Do I Need a VPN?

 What is the best VPN?

 Assuming you want a VPN for everyday use, the best VPN services feature apps or extensions for a wide variety of operating systems — iOS, Android, Windows, Mac, and so on.
 They also have air-tight security, boast no-log policies and come with additional cybersecurity tools to protect you online.
-Lastly, they should be affordable relative to the number of features they offer.
+Lastly, they are affordable relative to the number of features they offer.

 NordVPN is an example of such a VPN.
 It’s a trustworthy, established name in the industry that lets users protect up to six devices, including phones, computers, routers, browsers and smart TVs, and charges the equivalent of just $3.29 per month for a standard two-year plan.